-Identifying biological processes that control actinide mobility in the environment
+Identifying biogeochemical processes that control metal and radionuclide cycling in the environment

 - Principal investigator: Mavrik Zavarin